 We are all excited to have more students and a new year group here, and we hope you are excited too.

-Since we haven’t been in the new building yet, it would be a new experience for all of us.
 We are sure that you will enjoy your time here at KWS.
 You’ll be meeting new people, both students and teachers and you will be welcomed into our community.
 You will also get to do different subjects that you may not have done at your primary school.

 You’ll have many more friendships than before, and you could learn things from them too.
 You could also socialize on your way home depending on if you take public transport or drive to and from school.